eclipse-che/che-archetypes/README.md

   -Dversion=<VALUE>
 ```

 This generates a custom assembly in XXX.
-This assembly is git-repo check-in ready and includes a `.gitignore`, `build.sh`, and `run.sh` scripts to simplfy compiling and running the new install.
+This assembly is git-repo check-in ready and includes a `.gitignore`, `build.sh`, `run.sh` and `stop.sh` scripts to simplfy compiling and running the new install.

 #### Build Assembly
 ```